wwt/testing-time-java/README.md

 Seems like there is lots of ceremony for a partially working clock.
 Let's keep exploring our options.

 ### ThreeTen-Extra to the Rescue!
-[ThreeTen-Extra](https://www.threeten.org/threeten-extra/), an optional part of the ThreeTen project, provides a [mutable clock](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html).
-This clock does not advance time on its own; instead, it provides methods that let you set the clock to a specific instant, or advance time using its `add(...)` methods.
+[ThreeTen-Extra](https://www.threeten.org/threeten-extra/), an optional part of the ThreeTen project, provides a [mutable clock](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html), which does not advance time on its own. `MutableClock` can be initialized through static [factory methods](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html#epochUTC()) that start the clock off at a specific instant in a time zone.
+The configured instance is mutable, so you can change the date and time using its `set` methods or time can be advanced using its `add` methods.

-To use the `MutableClock` there are a variety of static [factory methods available](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html#epochUTC()) which initialize the clock to an exact instant in a specific time-zone.

 ### It's your birthday!